 - Accessories: More expensive brands typically won’t offer any accessories.
 However, you’ll still be able to buy guitars with accessories packages included.
 These may be cheaper or generic brands.
 If you’re going to spend this much, it’s better to invest it into the guitar itself and buy accessories separately.

 - Value: Being brand specific might help you to judge value.
 However, some entry-level brands may peak out in this price range with the best of everything they have to offer.
 You may be interested in brands that are owned by noted manufacturers but marketed under a different name.

-There’s a Guitar for Everyone
+There’s a Good Acoustic Guitar Under $300 for Everyone

 This price range offers a huge variety of quality and looks.
 Multiple finishes are available, hand touch guitars are seen, and a plethora of sizes and shapes offer unique sounds and benefits that players look for.
 We can guarantee that you’ll find a guitar that will serve you for decades to come.